A SURVEY OF TREES & OTHER WOODY PLANTS OF THE HUMBERHEAD PEATLANDS 2019-2020

 Common Pear Pyrus communis

 Thorne Moors: There are only two groups comprised of seven to 10 stems both in the same southern hedgerow SSSI Inkle Meadow hedgerow.
-Only one here is of any size girth 165 cm diameter 53 cm (at 1 m) and one Jones’ Cable of good large size.
+Only one here is of any size girth 165 cm diameter 53 cm (at 1 m) and a lone one on the flat colliery spoil mound behind the former colliery compound and one Jones’ Cable of good large size.
 A new species.

 Hatfield Moors: At Lindholme Island there is one girth 140 cm diameter 45 cm.
 A new species.